EdwardDunn/Platform-Game/Contribution_Guide.md

 - Use the issue description you are working on for your commit message e.g. "Issue #10 Updated README.md"

-- If you're not working on one of the existing issues, remember to create a new one before you submit a Pull Request
+- If you're **not** working on one of the existing issues, remember to create a new one before you submit a Pull Request

 - If another contributor has commented on an issue this usually means they are working on it, have a look at the comments.

 - Before you create a new pull request, test your changes to ensure they work correctly.
-Try playing the game a few times in different browsers.
+Try playing the game a few times in different browsers e.g. Google and FireFox.